-Helium Leak Detector, also known as Mass Spectrometer Leak Detector (MSLD), is used to find the location and measure the leakage rate of a system.
+Helium Leak Detector, also known as the Mass Spectrometer Leak Detector (MSLD), is used to find the location and measure the leakage rate of a system.
 A helium mass spectrometer is an instrument commonly used to detect and locate small leaks.
 It was initially developed in the Manhattan Project during World War II to find extremely small leaks in the gas diffusion process of uranium enrichment plants.

 Helium gas is the most suitable choice for leak detection.
 It is non-toxic, inert, non-flammable, and also scarce in the air around us, with a concentration of about 5 ppm.
 Because of its small atomic size, helium gas can easily pass through leakage pores.
 The only molecule which is smaller than helium is hydrogen, which is not an inert gas.
 Helium is also relatively inexpensive and is available in cylinders of different sizes and purified form.
 There are other methods of leak detection, but none of them are as accurate as helium leak detection and quantification.